ktorio/ktor-documentation/topics/client.md

 ### Plugins {id="features"}

-Ktor lets you use additional client functionality (plugins, formerly known as features) that is not available by default, for example, logging, authorization, or serialization.
+Ktor lets you use additional client functionality (plugins) that is not available by default, for example, logging, authorization, or serialization.
 Most of them are provided in separate artifacts.
 For example, you can log HTTP calls by installing the [Logging](client_logging.md) plugin:

 ```kotlin
 ```